zikani03/git-down/README.md

 Assuming your `~/bin` is on your PATH you can now use it from the shell as `git-down`

 ## Planned Features

-### Download without cloning

-The current implementation performs a shallow clone to download the repository, however, this is inefficient especially for large repos since you end up downloading more data than you need (e.g. the gitlab example above for the scripts directory downloads over 17MB when we actually need under an MB) - so moving forward, I'd like to figure out how to get just the files we need from the remote repository.

 ### From a different commit, tag, revision